DEBATE – ENTRE O FEED E A VIDA REAL: SER VISTO, SEGUIDO E ESTAR PROTEGIDO

 Como educar para uma nova literacia digital, com mais consciência, mais responsabilidade e mais humanidade.
 Como sabemos que NÃO é para partilhar?

-//EN In a world where young people’s identities are shaped between stories, likes, and algorithms, it has never been easier to be seen — nor harder to be protected.
-Social media has become an extension of real life, a stage for expression, influence, and belonging.
-But it is also a territory of exposure, social pressure, and violence.
+In a world where the identity of younger people is built between stories, likes and algorithms, it has never been so easy to be seen, nor so difficult to be protected.
+Social media have become an extension of real life, a stage for expression, influence and belonging.
+But also a territory of exposure, social pressure and violence.

-Bullying and cyberbullying are now among the most worrying faces of this reality.
-In Portugal, around 1 in 4 children and young people have already been affected by bullying situations, with figures ranging between 5.9% and 23% of students.
-Repetition, intentionality, and imbalance of power continue to define a phenomenon now amplified by the digital world.
-Cyberbullying — through social media, messages, manipulated images, anonymous harassment, or cyberstalking — extends aggression beyond school walls, making it constant and often public.
+Bullying and cyberbullying are today one of the most worrying faces of this reality.
+In Portugal, around 1 in 4 children and young people has already been affected by situations of bullying, with figures ranging between 5.9% and 23% of students.
+Repetition, intentionality and the imbalance of power continue to mark a phenomenon now amplified by the digital environment.
+Cyberbullying, through social networks, messages, manipulated images, anonymous harassment or cyberstalking, extends the aggression beyond the walls of the school, making it permanent and often public.

-The consequences are profound: anxiety, depression, loss of self-esteem, isolation, and, in extreme cases, self-harm or suicide.
-The sharing of intimate content, non-consensual exposure, and practices such as so-called “revenge porn” leave lasting marks on self-image and emotional well-being.
-Because in the digital world, there is content that simply should not be shared.
+The consequences are profound: anxiety, depression, loss of self-esteem, isolation and, in extreme cases, self-harm or suicide.
+The sharing of intimate content, non-consensual exposure and practices such as the so-called revenge porn leave lasting marks on self-image and emotional health.
+Because in the digital world there are contents that simply should not be shared.

-What are the rights and responsibilities of those who create content and have thousands of followers?
+In this debate, we want to count on the participation of João Francisco Lima, Founder, MindMatch, Inês Marinho, Founder, Associação Não Partilhes, and Tito de Morais, Founder of MiudosSegurosNa.Net and Co-founder of Agarrados à Net, in a conversation moderated by Catarina Silva, host of the event and radio presenter at Cidade FM.
+What are the rights and duties of those who create content and have thousands of followers?
 How can we protect without censoring?
-How can we educate for empathy in an environment designed to maximize attention and exposure?
+How can we educate for empathy in an environment designed to maximise attention and exposure?

 BIOGRAFIA